Crunch-io/webdocs/crunch/crunch_exporting-data.md

 ![](images/ExportData.png)

 The dataset's variable are listed on the left side.
-By default all variables are selected Ð you can choose to export only a subset of variables by deselecting any variables or groups that you don't want to export.
+By default all variables are selected &8211; you can choose to export only a subset of variables by deselecting any variables or groups that you don't want to export.

 You can use the filter bar on the right side to export a filtered subset of rows.
 By default, any filters that were applied to the dataset will still be applied, and you can [add and remove filters](crunch_filtering-data.html) in the same manner as you would elsewhere.